Frequently Asked Questions

 -

-The fees for Individual Counselling are:
+The fees for Individual Counselling are below and are slightly different for each therapist.

 $155.00 per 60-minute session